CodeMaster7000/Minimalism-Design/README.md

 # Minimalism Design

 A minimalistic pulsing sphere, made purely in HTML and CSS.
+Dive into a workd of zen with a minimalistic, relaxing animation.